 Sociology is the study of social life, social relations, social change, and the social causes and consequences of human behavior.
-The minor in Sociology is designed for students from other disciplines who are interested in learning more about sociology and the theoretical ideas and research methods used by sociologists.
+The minor in Sociology is designed for students from other disciplines who are interested in learning more about sociology and the theories, concepts, and research methods used by sociologists.
 Coursework in sociology provides students with critical analytic skills and basic knowledge of social relations and social systems and processes, which will benefit students from all backgrounds in their future studies and beyond.

 The minor in sociology is comprised of six 4-credit sociology courses, as described below.
 All courses must be taken within the College of Arts & Sciences (CAS), with the exception of transfer-of-credit courses, based upon department approval and only as described below.
 All minors should consult the Undergraduate Program Coordinator for assistance in planning their coursework.

 All courses for the minor must be completed with grades of C or higher.